- tags

 Simple implementation

 In Python, taking advantage of Numpy’s array manipulation.
-This implementation is much faster than loping through elements of the grid to update them, but uses more memory.
+This implementation is much faster than looping through elements of the grid to update them, but uses slightly more memory.
 The algorithm is simply based on the standard ECA update.

 import numpy as np